Scenarios, inputs, assumptions, methodologies and guidelines

 - Changes required to key inputs and assumptions used in AEMO’s 2019 NEM planning and forecasting publications that affect AEMO’s supply and demand forecasting models.

 - CSIRO’s latest 2019-20 GenCost draft which provides an annual update to generation technology costs.

-AEMO invites submissions on the inputs and assumptions to be used in Forecasting and Planning publications for 2020.
-AEMO’s timeline for this consultation is outlined below.
-Submissions should be made to firstname.lastname@example.org.
-A further joint webinar with CSIRO is planned for 31 January 2020 to give stakeholders an opportunity to to discuss the GenCost 2019-20 Draft Report.
+AEMO invited submissions on the inputs and assumptions to be used in Forecasting and Planning publications for 2020.
+A joint webinar with CSIRO gave stakeholders an opportunity to to discuss the GenCost 2019-20 Draft Report.
 The submissions and webinar presentations can be viewed on the consultation page.

 2019-20 Scenarios, inputs and assumptions

 The use of scenario planning is an effective practice to manage investment and business risks when planning in a highly uncertain environment.

 Scenarios form a critical aspect of AEMO’s forecasting and planning, providing the information needed to assess future risks, opportunities and development needs in the energy industry.
 It is vital that the dimensions of scenarios chosen cover the potential breadth of plausible futures impacting on the energy sector and capture the key uncertainties and material drivers of these possible futures in a consistent way.

 AEMO has selected five scenarios, which have been developed following extensive consultation with industry, academia and consumers.
 They provide a suitably wide range of possible developments varying in two primary directions – the extent of decarbonisation by the energy industry, and the degree of decentralisation within the sector.

 The following documents contain descriptions and details of the scenarios, and the associated inputs and assumptions to be applied in AEMO's forecasting and planning activities for 2019-20.

 2019 forecasting and planning scenarios, inputs and assumptions report